nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Deletes the specified concertContact from the Concert Phone book.

-Format: `deletecc pi/PERSON_INDEX ci/CONCERT_INDEX`
+Format: `deletecc INDEX`

-- Deletes the concertContact between the person in the specified `PERSON_INDEX` and the concert in the specified `CONCERT_INDEX`.
+- Deletes the concertContact at the specified `INDEX`
 - The index refers to the index number shown in the displayed person / concert list.
 - The index **must be a positive integer** 1, 2, 3, …​